Celtic Mythology History

 Four represents the four elements, the changes of the seasons, and the cycle of the motions of the stars and the heavens.

-Also known as the Celtic spiral, the Triskelion is made from three interconnected spirals.
+Also known as the Celtic spiral, the Triskelion is three interconnected spirals.

 The Celts believed that everything happens in three and that it was a sacred symbol representing the essential cycles in life including birth-life-death, the celestial-physical-spiritual, and heaven-earth-purgatory.